-Design Elements: To reflect Mainers DIY culture and challenge patterns of accumulation, the performance will use quality, imaginative, inventive, – and a combination of found/recycled – materials.
-A small dog-on-a-pull-string will have tiny LL Bean boots on 3 paws, and a knit cap w/ his ears poking out.
-Ravens with iridescent 4’ feathered wings that allow the humans to be visible behind raven’s heads/beaks/masks.
+Design Elements: To reflect Mainers’ DIY culture and challenge patterns of accumulation, the performance will use quality, imaginative, inventive – and a combination of found/recycled – materials.
+A small dog on a pull-string will have tiny LL Bean boots on 3 paws, and a knit cap with his ears poking out.
+Ravens with iridescent 4-foot feathered wings that allow the humans to be visible behind the ravens’ heads/beaks/masks.
 Herrings shimmering fluid silver flashing.
 And the elders – as trees – each one sturdy, fragile, aging – together showing us what a millennium of years of living on this planet looks like onstage.

 Music: Portland’s exceptional music community will anchor the original music composed by Mike Romanyshyn, MAINEUSA’s music director for the “Not So Perfect Orchestra” a live band with accordion, trumpet, drums, fiddle, oud and Sudanese and Wabanaki drummers.
 An eclectic mix ethnically & stylistically, tight, silly, somber, woozy, intimate, celebratory with elements of the many cultures that have and now make southern Maine their home.

-Toy Theaters: some stories told through Crankies (visual art on large scroll of paper that is manually ‘cranked’ from one spool to the other).
+Toy Theaters: Some stories will be told through Crankies (visual art on a large scroll of paper that is manually ‘cranked’ from one spool to the other).
 Idea is to have multiple, unique toy theaters carried on & off stage, placed each time, at the end of every aisle and connected by a rope used by a mosquito puppet.
 Each tells a similar story with varying perspectives.
-Musician and visual artist Daniel Minter’s work will take us epoch-to-epoch http://danielminter.net/
+Musician and visual artist Daniel Minter’s work will take us epoch-to-epoch.

-Projections: tent’s ceiling and stage side become projection surfaces.
-Audience programs have a printed metallic sardine with which they collectively create a ‘program’ dance that swims, turns, rises, and dives in the theater lights.
+Projections: The tent’s ceiling and stage side will become projection surfaces.
+Audience programs will have a printed metallic sardine with which they collectively create a ‘program’ dance that swims, turns, rises, and dives in the theater lights.